RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 ![redpoint_logo](../chart/images/redpoint.png)
-# Interaction Copilot
+# Interaction Helm Copilot

 [< Back to main README](../README.md)

 ## Overview

-The **Interaction Copilot** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
+The **Interaction Helm Copilot** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
 Built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), it connects to your AI assistant of choice and lets you work in plain English to validate configurations, generate overrides, explain settings, and diagnose issues.

 It also searched the official [RPI documentation](https://docs.redpointglobal.com/rpi) and returns relevant content covering features, administration, external configuration, channels, realtime decisions, and more.
 You can also ask it to fetch a specific documentation page by name.